digitallinguistics/API/README.md

 Some types of resources contain subitems that may also be accessed with the API.
 For example, texts contain phrases, so a user may request one or more phrases from a text, rather than having to request the entire text at once.

+### IDs
+Each resource in the database is given a unique ID which cannot be altered or set by your application.
+If you attempt to create a new document with an `id` property, the API will return an error.
+(If you are just updating a document, however, including the `id` property will not throw an error.)

+If your application needs to maintain its own set of IDs, it is recommended that you use the `cid` (Client ID) property for that purpose.

 ### Permissions
 Every resource in the database is given a set of permissions specifying who is allowed to view, edit, add/delete, or change permissions for that resource.
 There are three types of permissions that a user can have: